 If you experience any barriers that prevent you from using our website - problems or any shortcomings in regard to compliance with accessibility requirements – please do not hesitate to contact us.

-Please send all messages and suggestions to: email@example.com and put "Reporting a Barrier in the Website: jku.at" in the subject line.
+Please send all messages and suggestions to: website(at)jku.at and put "Reporting a Barrier in the Website: jku.at" in the subject line.
 Please describe the problem and include the URL(s) of any page(s) or document(s) in question.

 Johannes Kepler University of Linz